betocostadev/reactnd-todos-goals/README.md

+# React Nanodegree - Todos and Goals App

+This app was created based on React Nanodegree by Udacity.
+This is a conversion of the same app that was built using vanilla JS.
+It is [available here](https://github.com/betocostadev/reactnd-redux-todos-goals)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).